adminvulcano/ctfhere/README.md

 ## TODO

+* Change ssh connection method.
+As of now, it only works with rsa and non-password protected keys
 * patch pwninit so that it also makes binaries whose libs are linked with a relative path have them linked with an absolute path.